se-sic/coronet/README.md

 To compensate for this, the class `ProjectData` supplies a method `ProjectData$get.data.cut.to.same.date()`, which returns a clone of the underlying `ProjectData` instance for which the data sources are cut to their common latest first entry date and their common earliest last entry date.

-Analogously, the `NetworkConf` parameter `unify.data.ranges` enables this very functionality latently when constructing networks with a `NetworkBuilder` instance. **Note**: Please see also Section [Data sources for network construction](#data-sources-for-network-construction) for further information on data handling inside the class `NetworkBuilder`!
+Analogously, the `NetworkConf` parameter `unify.date.ranges` enables this very functionality latently when constructing networks with a `NetworkBuilder` instance. **Note**: Please see also Section [Data sources for network construction](#data-sources-for-network-construction) for further information on data handling inside the class `NetworkBuilder`!

 #### Handling data independently